Materials Needed For The Job

 After a few strokes, wipe

 fibre cloth and feel the

 your hand.
 How does it feel now.
 It should be smooth and ready for car polishing.

 If not carry out the process once gain until it is ready.

-don't know about you, but I personally do not favour hard labour so I opt to use the good old dual action orbital
+know about you, but I personally do not favour hard labour so I opt to use the good old dual action orbital buffer to carry

 Otherwise if you don't like hard work you can always purchase a dual action orbital buffer from Bunnings or even

 cheaper from Big W. Always try to get one with an adjustable speed setting.

 have your own orbital buffer